AngryLuke/terraform-hcp-consul/README.md

 * hcp_consul_cluster (the name of the HCP Consul cluster)
 * hvn_id (name of hvn already created)

-Put all this values into a file <name>.tfvars and execute the provisioning process:
+Put all this values into a <name>.tfvars finle and let terraform to provision all the objects:
 ```
 terraform apply -var-file="<name>.tfvars"
 ```

-At the end of the provisioning process you'll be able to read from the output:
+At the end of the process you'll be able to read from the output the following urls:
 * public endpoint (if you had set to true enable_public_endpoint)
 * private endpoint